BrynjulvBrynjulvsen/kafka-workshop/exercises/3_partitions_and_ordering.md

 * Examine the group using the `kafka-consumer-groups` tool.
 Notice that the partitions have been divided
 * Produce a number of records to the topic.
 Observe that each record is received once, but potentially by different consumers.

-> Try using different keys to get your messages assigned to different partitions. `kafka-console-producer.sh --bootstrap-server kafka1:9092 --topic partitioned-topic --property "parse.key=true" --property "key.separator=:"`
+> Try using different keys to get your messages assigned to different partitions. `kafka-console-producer --bootstrap-server kafka1:9092 --topic partitioned-topic --property "parse.key=true" --property "key.separator=:"`
 > lets you specify keys on the form of `key:value`

 ## Ordering and keys